 Twice a day, guests are taken on a safari around the mud flats along the Hudson Bay in search of polar bears and other wildlife.
 Here’s how it works.
 You go out on a “rhino” (a hand-built all-terrain vehicle designed to drive small groups of people on the tundra) and when a suitable bear is found, the group is allowed to get out of the rhinos and walk a little bit closer to enjoy the company of polar bears.
 This may sound like a crazy thing to do, I know.
 But to go on a walk with polar bears safari is very safe when done by experts, like the guides at Nanuk.
 Do not do it by yourself!

 After a slow, quiet approach in a single-file line, our guide lets us know when it’s OK to stop and take a few photos.
-At the closest, we approach to somewhere between 100 and 200 yards from the bear.
+At the closest, during a polar bear tour, we approach to somewhere between 100 and 200 yards from the bear.
 As you can see, if approached correctly, the bear remains very calm and relaxed.

 If there are no bears around, there’s still plenty to see and learn around the Hudson Bay.
 From plants, to animal tracks, and even a shipwreck.

 And don’t worry if you feel chilly.
-There’s always hot coffee and cookies to warm you up.
+There’s always hot coffee and cookies to warm you up during a polar bear tour.

 Is it Safe to Walk with Polar Bears?